Frequently Asked Questions

 Do you prescribe medication or provide medical advice?

 No. I do not prescribe medication or provide medical advice.
-Medical decisions remain with the treating medical practitioner.
+Medical decisions remain with your treating medical practitioner.

 Do you provide court reports?